sama9767/terminated-trials-analysis-study/README.md

 ## Dependencies:
 1. The 'cthist' package is utilised to obtain historical entries for the terminated trials
-2. The Following Two functions are employed from the 'terminatedtrialsstudy' :
+2. The Following Two functions are employed from the 'terminatedtrialsstudy' R package :
   - The `duration_of_trial` function calculates the number of days the trial was ongoing until termination, referred to as "trial_days."
   - The `degree_of_enrollment` function calculates the percentage of enrollment achieved for a particular terminated trial, known as "enrollment_percentage."